MEF-BDA503/mef-bda503.github.io/index.md

 - Bonus: You may look at [shinydashboard](https://rstudio.github.io/shinydashboard/) for dashboard web apps.
 - Bonus: You may look at [shinyMobile](https://rinterface.github.io/shinyMobile/) for mobile optimized web apps.

+**Group Assignment (Deadline Nov 17, 18:30)**

+Create a Shiny app using the Izmir's Fish Market data (see previous week's in-class example).
+Use your imagination but keep it simple enough.
+Upload it to shinyapps.io and give a link from your Group Progress Journal.

 # Week 3 (Oct 20, 2021)

 Guest lecture by [Gizem Gür](https://www.linkedin.com/in/gizemgur/), Co-Founder & Senior System Architect of [Sufle](https://www.sufle.io/).